Going to the dogs: non-profit fundraiser saves pets

 Saturday’s fundraiser at Mulligan’s Pub, 1518 Wealthy Street SE, ran from 4 p.m. to 8 p.m.

-Kermit Harris was the lead pet foster-home owner.
+Kermit Harris was the pet foster-home owner.
 He told FOX 17, “Last year, we raised almost $2,000.
 We saved five dogs last year.”

 A pub spokeswoman says more people participated this year than last, but they won’t know until sometime Sunday how much money was raised – and how many rescue dogs can be saved.

-Note: UPDATE- Mulligan’s told FOX 17 Sunday evening that the event brought in $2500 for the cause.